ErpNetDocs/tech/advanced/data-objects/track-changes.md

 Within the **Track Attribute Changes** field, it is possible to apply one of the following values:

-- **Default** - Allows all changes within the particular document type to be tracked.
-It **does not** apply if the document is marked as transitional.
+- **Default** - Allows all changes within the particular document type to be tracked. **Does not** apply if the document is transitional.
 - **Force Enable** - Allows all changes to be tracked regardless of whether the document is transitional or not.
 - **Force Disable** - Prevents the ability for field changes to be tracked.